 Filipino Chicken Adobo

 Adobo was one of them.
 This is the unofficial national dish of the Philippines with as many versions as there are home cooks.
 With only a handful of ingredients you’d think I would have been able to get it right the first time, but no. My adobo failures covered the spectrum–too salty, too sour, too sweet.
 I was Goldilocks who couldn’t achieve the right balance of flavors.

 And, I say this respectfully, my mom was no help.
-She never measured her ingredients so I was always lost in her “just a little of this” or “just enough of that” or “taste as you go”.
+She never measures her ingredients so I got lost in her “just a little of this” or “just enough of that” or “taste as you go”.
 Her secret was in those loose descriptions and I aimed to find the key.

 It might sound like I’m complicating something very simple but for me, the key to a good adobo is having the right balance of acidity and saltiness so that it’s complex instead of cloying.
 The flavor of adobo improves over time, making it ideal for cooking in large amounts since leftovers on day two, three, four or even five taste better (cooking in vinegar acts as a natural preservative so there’s no risk of spoilage).

 It’s also at the leftovers stage that sweetness develops under the acidity; as you reheat adobo its flavors become more concentrated.
-One of my early, failed attempts tried to capture this sweetness by adding sugar but I don’t recommend this approach.
-In my opinion, if you don’t get the balance right when you cook it, it doesn’t get better later.
-The right amount of acidity is everything and also key to keeping the adobo from tasting flat as you reheat it.
+One of my early attempts tried to capture this sweetness by adding sugar to my adobo and while this approach works, I wanted to get the sweet component without the added sugar.

 So What’s the Magic Ratio?

-One of the best things about adobo is how no-frills it is.
+- Marinate and/or Brown your Chicken: One of the best things about adobo is how no-frills it is.
 You can marinate the chicken first if you wish and/or you can brown the meat before you cook it but if you’re pressed for time, you can skip these steps without compromising the finished product.
 The chicken absorbs flavor as it marinates and browning the meat adds depth but for years I watched my mom just throw everything into the pot and her adobo was flavorful, never lacking.
 The cooking time is sufficient to build all the adobo flavor I want and, as I mentioned earlier, more complexity develops as it is reheated.
+(Edit 2/3/2023: These days I like to brown my chicken first but instead of frying the meat, I stick the chicken pieces under the broiler until the tops are golden.
+Less messy than frying them in oil on the stove.)

-Whatever approach you take–the no-frills route or going all out–keep this 2:1 ratio in mind.
+Whatever approach you take–the no-frills route or going all out–keep this 2:1 ratio in mind until you determine what works best for you.
 If this recipe turns out not to be the final stop in your adobo journey, it’s a good starting point, at the very least.
 That first time I captured the elusive mom essence in the adobo that I prepared I got off the bus and never looked back.

+Filipino Chicken Adobo